 As you may know, the Japanese have historically treasured the spring season.
-The history of hanami (cherry blossom viewing) dates back some 1,000 years.
-The nobility and commoners alike would drink, eat, sing, and celebrate under the cherry trees.
+The history of hanami (cherry blossom viewing) dates back 1,000 years.
+The nobility and commoners would drink, eat, sing, and celebrate under the cherry trees.
 Many partake in hanami today, although non-sake alcohol can also be preferred.

 Sake also serves as a medium to connect the celestial beings and mortals and brings people together.
 From ceremonies, rituals, personal milestones, and more, sake continues to be ingrained in the Japanese culture.
-I hope you enjoyed reading about the Japanese sake culture and I would love to hear from you in the comments below.
+I hope you enjoyed reading about the Japanese sake culture, and I would love to hear from you in the comments below.

 Learn about the Japanese Sake

 - Sake Guide for Beginners